jackcahalane/azure-fundamentals-notes/README.md

 * Voice call

 Role Based Access Control (RBAC):
-* **User Access Administrator**: From the contexy of the management group, this role grants permissions to assign access and policies only.
+* **User Access Administrator**: From the context of the management group, this role grants permissions to assign access and policies only.

 **Policies** can be assigned to a resource group.

 An **initiative** is a collection of Azure policy definitions, usually grouped with the aim of achieving a single goal.
-Initiatives are used to siplify managing and assigning policies.
-The same initiative can be assigned to multiple scopes to include resources, resource groups, subsctiptions or management groups.
-Policies have to be in same subscription.
+Initiatives are used to simplify managing and assigning policies.
+The same initiative can be assigned to multiple scopes to include resources, resource groups, subscriptions or management groups.
+Policies have to be in the same subscription.

 When an **initiative assignment** is evaluated, all policies in that initiative are evaluated.
 If you want to evaluate a policy by itself, you should either not assign the policy to an initiative or create an initiative that contains that policy only.